Aged Care Information

-The Ultimate Care website says that the Ultimate Care Bishop Selwyn Resthome and Hospital in Addington, Christchurch is the largest Ultimate Care site and offers a mixture of villas, studios and a range of care levels in our rest home and hospital.
+Bishop Selwyn Resthome and Hospital is located in Addington, Christchurch and is the largest Ultimate Care site.
+It offers a mixture of villas, studios and a range of care levels in their rest home and hospital.

 Services at Bishop Selwyn include: "A day care programme also operates from Monday to Friday in our rest home.
 Our facility is well-established in the community where it has a fabulous reputation for its care.
 Well situated, we are within a short distance of the city and local malls.
 We have a tranquil garden setting with many restful areas for friends and family to use.
 Our bird aviary attracts a lot of attention and is enjoyed by both residents and families."

 There is also a registered nurse on site 24 hours a day, as well as an activities program with weekly outings and weekly shopping trips that are organised for villa residents.
 Village residents are also able to join in other entertainment at the care facility."

 Bishop Selwyn Lifecare